luca-citino/luca-citino.github.io/other.md

 #### Policy briefs (in English)

+ **The effect of climate change on the Italian economy, part 1: The damages** with Matteo Alpino, Guido De Blasio and Federica Zeni on <a href="https://cepr.org/voxeu/columns/effect-climate-change-italian-economy-part-1-damages">VoxEU</a>

+ **The effect of climate change on the Italian economy, part 2: Policy** with Matteo Alpino, Guido De Blasio and Federica Zeni on <a href="https://cepr.org/voxeu/columns/effect-climate-change-italian-economy-part-2-policy">VoxEU</a>

 **Large shock, small adjustment - Evidence from the 2021 energy crisis** with <a href="https://sites.google.com/site/alpinomtt/home">Matteo Alpino </a> and Annalisa Frigo on <a href="https://www.suerf.org/suerf-policy-brief/70295/large-shock-small-adjustment-evidence-from-the-2021-energy-crisis">SUERF</a> 07/2023

 #### Articles (in Italian)